National Student Financial Aid Scheme: Qualifiers

 South Africa citizens registering for the first time at a public South African higher education institution who meet the means test may receive a bursary.
 The means test requires that the applicant's combined household income (gross) does not exceed R350,000 per annum.
 The bursary also covers a few post-graduate student qualifications (such as a postgraduate certificate in education).

-Those who do not qualify for NSFAS (due to not meeting the means test), can still apply for bursaries and scholarships if they need funding for their tertiary studies.

 Loan repayment (pre-2018)

 Prior to the announcement by former President Jacob Zuma of free higher education for poor students in 2017, NSFAS bursaries were "loans" which needed to be paid back.
 The loan repayment began once the student had found employment and was earning R80,000 or more annually.
 If the student was unemployed, they did not have to make repayments until they were employed.
 If the student left university or college, a case where they did not complete their qualification, the loan would still have to be repaid.
 As of 2019, all accrued "loans" from NSFAS prior to 2018 must still be paid back.